rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

 except for the table blocks which will be discussed separately.
 It has a corresponding action method.

+Tracing the pod class building code is tedious and not well documented.
+Tokens in the grammar are often made early, along with other objects, and attached to that token's match object's .ast attribute which is then used later in another object.
+The developer who wants to change the called .ast code in that other object (which may be in the grammar, actions, or src/Perl6/Pod.nqp) has to refer back to the original make point to see its format before doing any changes--not fun!
+There is an ongoing effort to better document the process for later developers.

 ## :numbered aliasing

 S26 allows for the '#' character (Unicode name **NUMBER SIGN**), as the first word in a block,